dlightsolution/friday_code_challenge/README.md

 1. Clone or download.
 2. Run python main.py.

 This will let you test one address at a time.
-To test multiple addresses
-## How to test other addresses?
+## How to test multiple addresses?
 1. Create a csv file with the following column names: address,streetname,housenumber.
-2.Fill the file accordingly
+2. Fill the file accordingly.
-3.Save a
-3.Run python addresses.py
+3. Save as addresses.csv.
+4. Run python test.py.

-This will test the streetnames and housenumbers found in "addresses.csv" and cross-validates them against the streetnames and housenumbers identified by our program.
+This will cross-validates the streetnames and housenumbers found in "addresses.csv" against the streetnames and housenumbers identified by our program.
 Feel free to test with a bunch of other addresses.
 ## How does it work?
+the main.py is our entry point and imports MyFunctions class from functions.py to perform the following:
-1.Reads address from user input.
+1. Reads address from input.
-2.Creates a DataFrame with an address column.
+3. Splits address into words.
-3.Parses the words and finds the last numerical value.
+4. Finds the last numerical value.
-4.Assigns the street and housenumber considering the following constraints:
+5. Assigns the street and housenumber considering the following constraints:

    1.House numbers that starts with a suffix "No":
    "Calle 39 No 1540" outputs "No 1540"